cosmos/cosmos-sdk/docs/architecture/adr-054-semver-compatible-modules.md

 }
 ```

-This, while having the limitation of not allowing new fields to get added to existing structs, has the following benefits:
+While having the limitation of not allowing new fields to be added to existing structs, approach E) has the following benefits:
-* unlike approach A), api types can get defined in the same go module, but direct imports can always be avoided
+* unlike approach A), api types can be generated in the same go module, but direct imports can always be avoided
-* generated client/server code could look more like regular go interfaces (without always needing a set of intermediate structs)
+* generated client/server code could look more like regular go interfaces (without needing a set of intermediate structs)
-* keepers defined in golang could be turned into protobuf inter-module or external APIs
+* keeper interface defined in `.go` files could be turned into protobuf APIs (rather than needing to write `.proto` files)
 * SDK modules could adopt go semantic versioning without any of the issues described above, achieving the initially stated goals of this ADR

 ## Decision